 The following SGLT2 inhibitors may cause ketoacidosis and other dangerous side effects:

 - Farxiga (dapagliflozin)

 Diabetes patients who took these drugs and suffered injuries may be entitled to lawsuit compensation for medical bills, lost wages, pain and suffering, and funeral costs (in the case of a fatal injury).

 One possible outcome is the filing of a mass tort lawsuit that consolidates numerous, similar legal claims for easier pre-trial processing.
-Our lawyers will also consider filing individual lawsuits on behalf of injured Invokana users.
+This is likely to be the case in Philadelphia, where more than 100 lawsuits currently await trial.

 Invokana Injury Liability

 Liability for dangerous drug injuries typically falls on the companies that manufacture and market the drugs in question.
 For example, Janssen Pharmaceuticals (a Johnson & Johnson subsidiary) sells Invokana and would be the primary target in a lawsuit.
 A lawsuit would have to prove that Janssen was in some way negligent in the manufacture and/or sale of Invokana.
 In other words, a lawsuit would need to show that Janssen did not do enough to protect the public from possible harm resulting from Invokana use.

 Currently, lawsuits allege that Janssen Pharmaceuticals is guilty of some combination of the following: